AnneWhit/Learn-on-the-Go/index.md

    OMGoodness, so Maybe I should read the directions More carefully.
 The periods actually mean spaces.
    And two at the end mean a line break.
    Can be Very frustrating.
 But also very rewarding when you finally figure it out.

+   Did you notice that #5 went into a code block.
+That was unintentional.
+I had to do a little research to figure out what I did to make that happen.
+Seems if you put 4 spaces it automatically goes into a code block, LOL.
+The correct way to create it is to use 3 back-ticks.
+First let's redue What I was trying to accomplish last time.

+- 5. OK, so non of that worked.
+Let's try again.
+- See if the -symbol will Create a bullet with no indent.
++ See if the +symbol will Create a bullet with no indent.
+* See if the *symbol will Create a bullet with no indent.
+..* See if the ..*symbol will Create a bullet with no indent.
+..1.
+See if the ..1.symbol will Create a bullet with no indent.
+..2.
+See if the ..2.symbol will Create a bullet with no indent.